ronfybish/Signature-Generator/README.md

 -   [ ] User can create email Signature in 60 seconds.
 -   [ ] User can create signatures from any device.
 -   [ ] User can add social media links.
--   [ ] User can design and style
+-   [ ] User can design and style .
--   [ ] User can copy & paste to his email accoun
+-   [ ] User can copy & paste to his email accoun.

 ## Technologies
 * React-strap 8.4.1
 * Bootstrap 4
 * React-Router 5.1.2
-* Firebase Hosting
+* Firebase Hosting.
-* Firebase Storage
+* Firebase Storage.
-* DNS, custom domain name from Goddady
+* DNS, custom domain name from Goddady.
-* HTMl, CSS, JavaScript
+* HTMl, CSS, JavaScript.
-* UI/UX Figma
+* UI/UX Figma.

 ## Contact